fredhutchio/tfcb_2019/lectures/lecture09/README.md

 This is an interactive tutorial to teach you about navigating the shell.
 For reference you might be interested in the excellent [course material put out by Software Carpentry](https://swcarpentry.github.io/shell-novice/).

 To get started, make sure you're connected to the Marconi wireless network.
-Open Unix shell program on your computer and execute the following commands (where username is your HutchNetID):
+[Access the unix shell on your computer](https://github.com/fredhutchio/tfcb_2019/tree/master/software#unix-command-line) and execute the following commands (where `username` is your HutchNetID):

     ssh username@rhino
     git clone https://github.com/fredhutchio/tfcb_2019.git
     cd tfcb_2019/lectures/lecture09

-Now you can start the first lesson by clicking on the `first-steps.md` link in the file list above and starting your adventure!
+Now you can start the first lesson by clicking on the `first-steps.md` link in the file list above on the GitHub website and starting your adventure!

 If you have problems at any point, flag us down and we'll come by to help out.